openmod/openmod-docs/content/user-guide/migration/rocketmod.md

 To use use RocketMod plugins, follow these steps:

-1. After [installing OpenMod for Unturned](../installation/unturned.md) remove the "Rocket.Unturned" folder from the "Modules" folder inside Unturned.
+1. After [installing OpenMod for Unturned](../installation/unturned.md), remove the "Rocket.Unturned" folder from the "Modules" folder inside Unturned.
 If you were using RocketMod before, keep the "Rocket" folder inside your server's folder.
-2. Start your server, wait for OpenMod to load and then install the [OpenMod RocketMod Bridge](https://github.com/openmod/openmod/tree/master/unturned/rocketmod): `openmod install OpenMod.Rocket.Unturned`.
+2. Start your server, wait for OpenMod to load, and then install the [OpenMod RocketMod Bridge](https://github.com/openmod/openmod/tree/master/unturned/rocketmod): `openmod install OpenMod.Rocket.Unturned`.
 3. To finish migrating, restart your server or reload OpenMod: `openmod reload`.

 ## Using the OpenMod RocketMod Bridge